Motivic action for Siegel modular forms: Definition of the motivic action

 \section{Definition of the motivic action}

-Let $f$ be a non-endoscopic holomorphic Siegel modular form of weight $(k, 2)$ for $k \geq 2$ even, of paramodular level $K(N)$, and trivial character.
+Let $f$ be a non-endoscopic holomorphic Siegel modular form of weight $(k, 2)$ for $k \geq 2$ even, of paramodular level $K(N)$, with coefficients in $\Q$ and trivial character.
 The assumption that the character of $f$ is trivial is necessary to use the theory of newforms of~\cite{Roberts_Schmidt}, and this implies that the weight $k$ is even.

 For example, if $A$ be an abelian surface over $\Q$ with $\End(A) = \Z$ and conductor $N$, we can let $f$ be the Siegel modular form of weight~$2$ associated with $A$ via the Brumer--Kramer Conjecture~\ref{conj:Brumer_Kramer}.
 The assumption that~$f$ is non-endoscopic amounts to the assumption that $A$ is simple (i.e not the product of two elliptic curves).